-In this complete guide to the Great Pyrenees black Lab mix, we explore the possibilities when these two rather different breeds collide.
+Have you heard of the Great Pyrenees black Lab mix?
+In this guide, we explore the possibilities when these two rather different breeds collide.
 From looks and temperament, to health and exercise requirements.
-We sort the certainties from the speculation, so this mix won’t catch you by surprise.

 Great Pyrenees Black Lab Mix: Breed At A Glance